 If your department is interested in tagging on, contact firstname.lastname@example.org or call 800-445-8342 to be connected with a factory sales representative.

-Like all modern day technology, fire engines have undergone tremendous changes over the years.
+Like all modern day technology, tremendous changes have taken place throughout history of fire engines.
 Before it had sirens, a hose and dozens of knobs, gauges, buttons and switches, the fire engine had small, minimal features.

 Fire engines began to appear in the mid 17th century, but they were simply tubs of water that were transported to fire sights on wheels or runners.
 The tubs were large reservoirs full of water with a hand pump and nozzle to fill buckets of water.
 Fire fighters then filled the water buckets and dumped them on the fire, often at close quarters with the fire.
 In 1672, a leather-stitched hose with a nozzle end was invented to allow firefighters to put out the fire from a safer distance and with greater precision.
 At around the same time, technology was invented for firefighters to pump water from nearby rivers, ponds and lakes.